syoyo/tinygltf/examples/skinning/README.md

 Example use CPU implementation of skinning for the explanation of how to process skin property in glTF format.

+Animation and skinning code is based on SacchaWillems' Vulkan-glTF-PBR: https://github.com/SaschaWillems/Vulkan-glTF-PBR

-OpenGL is used to display transformed vertex.
+OpenGL is still used to display renderings.

 ## Build on Linux and macOS